daneedk/com.uc.heimdall/README.md

 # Heimdall

 This app makes it a bit easier to use your Homey as a surveillance system.
 All detected motion and open/closed doors and windows on selected sensors will be seen by Heimdall.
-All these events will be logged and when Heimdall is in Surveillance Mode the alarm will be triggered.
+All these events will be logged and when Heimdall is in a Surveillance Mode the alarm will be triggered.

 ## How do I get it to work?
 * Add a Surveillance Mode button.